Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: The Mt-MBSP Method

-where $p=\exp(\theta)/\{1+\exp(\theta)\}$. \end{example} \begin{remark} The Poisson distribution with rate parameter $\theta$ is a limiting case of the negative binomial (NB) distribution with $r = \infty$.
-To model equidispersed count data with \eqref{polson_model}, we can set $r$ to be large.
-For large $r$, the NB is practically indistinguishable from a Poisson \citep{jackman2009bayesian}.
-The NB is also more flexible in its ability to model overdispersed counts. \end{remark}
+\begin{remark} The Poisson distribution with rate parameter $\theta$ is a limiting case of the negative binomial (NB) distribution {\picotwo as $r \rightarrow \infty$}.
+To model equidispersed count data with \eqref{polson_model}, we can set the dispersion parameter $r$ to be large.
+For large $r$, the NB is practically indistinguishable from a {\picotwo Poisson {\rm \citep{he2024framework,jackman2009bayesian}}.} The NB is also more flexible in its ability to model overdispersed counts. \end{remark}

-\begin{remark} For unknown dispersion parameter $r$ in the NB model, we can model $r$ with a $\mathcal{G}(c_1,c_2)$ prior, i.e. a gamma distribution with shape and rate parameters $(c_1,c_2)$.
-This leads to a conditionally conjugate update for $r$ in the Gibbs sampler (see Appendix \ref{S1:Gibbs}). \end{remark}
+\begin{remark} {\picotwo For the unknown dispersion parameter $r$ in an NB random variable $m\sim{\rm NB}(r,p)$, we consider a gamma prior $\mathcal{G}(c_1,c_2)$.
+This allows for closed-form updates of $r$ in the Gibbs sampler.
+Based on Theorem 1 of {\rm\cite{zhou2013negative}},

+where the definitions of the Chinese restaurant table (CRT) and the SumLog distributions can be found in Theorem 1 of {\rm\cite{zhou2013negative}}.
+This implies that an NB random variable can be expressed as the following mixture model,